 In the 2008 Farm Bill Congress directed RMA to evaluate available data on risk of loss between organic and conventional systems and to determine whether the surcharge was justified.
 The Farm Bill also directed RMA to offer producers of organic crops an additional price election that reflects actual prices received by organic producers for crops.

 The crops for which the surcharge is now being removed are figs, pears, peppers, prunes, macadamia trees, Florida citrus fruit, Texas citrus fruit, Florida fruit trees, and Texas citrus trees.
 The surcharge will continue for now on all other crops.
+Then, if you like fruit trees, have a look at these very interesting Espalier fruit trees as they grow against a wall which just looks great and also makes it easier to pick the apples too.

 Also on Tuesday, USDA released three reports here, here and here which evaluate available data on risk assessment and organic prices.
 In its release USDA promises to continue to accumulate and evaluate data necessary to eliminate the surcharge and offer an organic price election on a wider range of crops.